 This menu lists the IDs of all areas to which the router belongs.
-If you have not configured an OSPF area on this router, the only area listed is 0.0.0.0, the backbone area.
+If you have not configured an OSPF area on this router, the only area listed is 0.0.00, the backbone area.

-- 5 Select an existing area or press Ins to create a new area. - 6 Configure the following area parameters: - Area ID-Four-byte decimal number that identifies the area.
+5 Select an existing area or press the Insert key to create a new area.

+- 6 Configure the following area parameters: - Area ID: Four-byte decimal number that identifies the area.
 For example, a valid Area ID is 85.8.0.11.
-However, the Area ID does not have to be an IP address.
-You can enter any number, but it must be in the format of an IP address.
-If you enter a hexadecimal number, INETCFG converts it to decimal.
+However, the Area ID does not need to be an IP address.
+You can specify any number, but it must be in the format of an IP address.
+If you specify a hexadecimal number, INETCFG converts it to decimal.